bookpanda/2110524-CLOUD-COMP-TECH/activity/week3/2-paas-autoscale.md

 - You're burning your CPU credits
 - When it runs out, your account will be charged for the bursted CPU usage 💀
 - So, EC2 instance > Actions > Instance Settings > Change credit specification > uncheck "Unlimited Mode"
+- Next, you need to USE UP ALL YOUR CREDITS in that EC2 intance e.g. by running a heavy siege.
+When it's run out, now you can test the real siege performace.

 # E. Set up your auto-scaling environment
 - Env type: Load balanced